Sibo-Ding/ECO395M-ML-Homeworks/Exercise 4/Exercise-4-Answer.md

 (chemical properties).

-Remember in unsupervised learning, there is no features (x) and outcomes (y), no right or wrong, no accuracy.
+Remember in unsupervised learning, there is no features (x) and outcomes (y), no prediction, no right or wrong, no accuracy.

 ### Clustering